icanhaspii/icanhaspii.github.io/README.md

 <li><B>SSH</B></li>
 <ul>
-<li><p class="c4"><span class="c38 c48">To find your ip address and network configuration, you can use the old ifconfig command (considered depreciated), or the newer ip address command.
-It works with any of the following, and of course more in depth combined with switches:</span></li></ul>
+<li>To find your ip address and network configuration, you can use the old ifconfig command (considered depreciated), or the newer ip address command.
+It works with any of the following, and of course more in depth combined with switches:

 <ul class="c8 lst-kix_list_29-0"><li class="c0 li-bullet-0"><span class="c9">To find your ip address and network configuration, you can use the old ifconfig command (considered depreciated), or the newer ip address command.
 It works with any of the following, and of course more in depth combined with switches:</span></p><ul class="c8 lst-kix_list_31-0 start"><li class="c0 li-bullet-0"><span class="c11"><a class="c6" href="https://www.lrz.de/services/compute/courses/x_lecturenotes/191007_OpenSSH_Tutorial_2019.pdf">https://www.lrz.de/services/compute/courses/x_lecturenotes/191007_OpenSSH_Tutorial_2019.pdf</a></span></li><li class="c0 li-bullet-0"><span class="c11"><a class="c6" href="https://opensource.com/article/20/9/ssh">https://opensource.com/article/20/9/ssh</a>